AI March Madness Bracket Comparison and Analysis

 Here’s what our own model produced:

-The Geek’s March Madness Bracket
+The Geek’s March Madness Bracket:

-The Geek AI March Madness Bracket picks.
+The Geek’s March Madness Picks

 ChatGPT’s AI March Madness Bracket: